YIshihara11201/portfolio_site/posts/about/skills.md

 - A good understanding in design patterns; Delegate pattern, Adapter pattern, Observer patter, etc..., and able to apply them in development to write readable, maintainable, and scalable code.
 - Familiar with Data structures and Algorithms.
 Write code caring for Time&Space complexity.
 - Skilled in modern Typescript framework including Next.js, React.js
-- Perseverance to achieve objects!!!
+- Perseverance to achieve goals!!!